sqdlab/sqdlab.github.io/documentation/sqdtoolz/user/overview.md

 # Stack Overview

-This document presents all the layers  and elements of SQDToolz, and explain the design philosophy behind them. **It is important** to read this document to get an idea of how to use these different layers/ elements of stack correctly. **NOT using them in this way can lead to unexpected bugs and behavior!!**, not support is available for this.
+This document presents all the layers  and elements of SQDToolz, and explain the design philosophy behind them. **It is important** to read this document to get an idea of how to use these different layers/ elements of stack correctly. **NOT using them in this way can lead to unexpected bugs and behavior!!**, no support is available for this.

 ___